Workmen’s Compensation Act, 1923

 =1900×218.47=Rs.
 415,093 or 8,000 whichever is more.

 Note: If monthly wages are more than Rs.
 4000 per month, consider Rs.
 4000/- only for the purpose of calculation.
-Age factor is derived from Schedule IV based on completed years of age.
+The age factor is derived from Schedule IV based on completed years of age.

 Example 2: A worker gets any of the permanent total disablement mentioned in Part I of Sch.
 I, due to occupational disease in Part III, and his age monthly wages are 48 and Rs.
 5600 respectively.
 Compensation will be-